1stBoltCrux/Taproom-React/README.md

 This app will allow the user to view a list of the taproom's kegs, sell pints from those kegs as well as add new kegs and edit existing ones.

+### React vs Angular

+I have definitely found React's data-flow structure to be a lot more forgiving than Angular's.
+Passing props just seems simpler, more intuitive and less verbose.
+Everything also feels a lot more contained, especially in that when you're working on a single component, basically everything pertaining to that component is right in front of you.
+There's no tabbing back and forth between template and js files.

 ## App Component Structure

 <img src='./src/assets/images/structure.jpg'/>